 Formerly a full-time journalist, Prof. Greenberg is now a contributing editor to Politico Magazine, where he writes a regular column.
 He previously served as managing editor and acting editor of The New Republic (and later a contributing editor).
 Early in his career, he was the assistant to author Bob Woodward on The Agenda: Inside the Clinton White House (Simon & Schuster, 1994).
-He has also been a regular contributor to Slate since its founding and has written for The New Yorker, The Atlantic, The Washington Post, The New York Times, Foreign Affairs, Daedalus, Dissent, Raritan, and many other scholarly and popular publications.
+At Slate he pioneered the History Lesson column, the first-ever column by a professional historian to regularly analyze current affairs in light of their history.
+He has also written for The New Yorker, The Atlantic, The Washington Post, The New York Times, The Wall Street Journal, Foreign Affairs, Daedalus, Dissent, Raritan, and many other scholarly and popular publications.

-His awards and honors include the Hiett Prize in 2008, given each year to a single junior scholar in the humanities whose work has had a public influence; a fellowship from the Woodrow Wilson International Center for Scholars; and the Rutgers University Board of Trustees Research Fellowship for Scholarly Excellence.
+He has received many awards and fellowships for his scholarship including from the Guggenheim Foundation, the National Endowment for the Humanities, the Cullman Center of the New York Public Library, the Leon Levy Center for Biography at the CUNY Graduate Center, the Woodrow Wilson International Center for Scholars, and the American Academy of Arts and Sciences.
+Other awards and honors include the Hiett Prize, given each year to a single junior scholar in the humanities whose work has had a public influence; the Rutgers University Board of Trustees Research Fellowship for Scholarly Excellence; the Rutgers University Research Council Grant, Social and Racial Justice Award, for 2023–2024; and the George Orwell Award for Distinguished Contribution to Honesty and Clarity in Public Language, from the National Council of Teachers of English.
 He graduated from Yale, summa cum laude and Phi Beta Kappa, and earned his PhD from Columbia.
 He lives in Manhattan with his wife, Suzanne Nossel, and their children, Leo and Liza.

 Contact Information